 Frying pans generally have a non-stick coating, so you can use a small quantity of oil, resulting in a healthier dish.

-Next up is an aluminum frying pan that is the best matched for low-heat, fast foods like bacon and eggs.
+Next up is an aluminum Ceramic frying pan that is the best matched for low-heat, fast foods like bacon and eggs.
 They don’t sit too well with utmost heat as the coating can develop hot spots.
 Non-stick cookware can last you a lifetime, provided that you take care of it.
-A quick tip here is never to throw them in a dishwasher as the grating environment can deteriorate its coating.
-All in all, aluminum frying pans are easy to find and budget-friendly.
+A quick tip here is never to throw them in a Dishwasher as the grating environment can deteriorate its coating.
+All in all, aluminum Frying Pans are easy to find and Budget-Friendly.